 Welcome to the New Socrata Mapping Experience!

 Socrata is changing the way you upload, view, and shape geospatial data!
 Any datasets with location or geospatial data can now be uploaded through our new import experience, viewed through Primer, and shaped with the new visualization tool!
-This process is currently in Beta, so some functions may not be fully complete or available at this time.
+Please note that the new mapping experience can only be used with maps created using the new import experience.

 Some of the features that are now available include: